shuai626/honeypot_architectures/README.md

 An implementation of a MITM and Snoopy Logger honeypot with fully functioning recycling scripts

 # To Run:
-###
+Snoopy Logger (complete with recycling script and attacker logging):
-./set_up_101 #will run the Snoopy Logger architecture complete with recycling script and attacker logging
+./set_up_101

-./set_up_102 #will run the MITM Logger complete with recycling script and attacker logging
+Man-In-The-Middle (complete with recycling script and attacker logging):
-###
+./set_up_102